Watch this short summary video of the session

 This session will start by looking at the wider role of institutions within cities receiving refugees.
 Panellists representing universities from the cities of Toronto (Canada) and York (UK) will share how their respective institutions and city have responded to refugees often from conflict backgrounds, offering a place of safety and integrating them into local communities.
 We also hear how universities and cities much closer to the conflict areas are responding to the huge numbers of refugees entering their countries and, in particular, to those seeking places in universities.
 Finally we hear about a global response which transcends cities and speaks to the importance of interconnectivity in every sense.
 Following four short introductory presentations, the session will be opened out for the audience to participate in the discussion.

-- Vivienne Stern, Director, University UK International, UK (Chair)
+- Vivienne Stern, Director, Universities UK International, UK (Chair)

 - Dr Helena Barroco, Diplomatic Adviser, Global Platform for Syrian Students, Portugal